MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_3.md

 ```

 For example, if we want to create a new report called NEW_REPORT, we would
-add it after the FEATURES report and NEW_REPORT would be assigned an ID of 21.
+add it after the FEATURES report, and NEW_REPORT would be assigned an ID of 21.

 ```aiignore
 #define STEPPER_RUNNING_REPORT 18